Mikejo5000/vsts-docs-pr/docs/settings/work/add-custom-field.md

 You always add a field to an existing work item type.
 If you want to add a field to a custom work item type, then [add that first](add-custom-wit.md).

-0. From the **Process** page of the selected inheritance process, choose the work item type you want to add the custom field to.
+0. From the **Process** page of the selected  inherited process, choose the work item type you want to add the custom field to.

 	Here we choose the Bug WIT.
 Note the breadcrumb links that allow you to move back to the **All Processes** and **MyAgile** process page.